Skip to main content

 MAchinE Learning for Scalable meTeoROlogy and cliMate

-To develop Europe’s computer architecture of the future, MAELSTROM will co-design bespoke compute system designs for optimal application performance and energy efficiency, a software framework to optimise usability and training efficiency for machine learning at scale, and large-scale machine learning applications for the domain of weather and climate science.
+To develop Europe’s computer architecture of the future, MAELSTROM has co-designed bespoke compute system designs for optimal application performance and energy efficiency, a software framework to optimise usability and training efficiency for machine learning at scale, and large-scale machine learning applications for the domain of weather and climate (W&C) science.

-The MAELSTROM compute system designs test machine learning applications across a range of hardware configurations regarding energy consumption, time-to-solution, numerical precision and solution accuracy.
-Customised compute systems are designed that are optimised for application needs to strengthen Europe’s high-performance computing portfolio and to pull recent hardware developments, driven by general machine learning applications, toward needs of weather and climate applications.
+The MAELSTROM compute system designs test machine learning applications across a range of hardware configurations regarding energy consumption, time-to-solution, numerical precision, and solution accuracy.
+Customised compute systems are designed that are optimised for application needs to strengthen Europe’s high-performance computing portfolio and to pull recent hardware developments, driven by general machine learning applications, toward needs of W&C applications.

 The MAELSTROM software framework enables scientists to apply and compare machine learning tools and libraries efficiently across a wide range of computer systems.
-A user interface will link application developers with compute system designers, and automated benchmarking and error detection of machine learning solutions will be performed during the development phase.
+A user interface links application developers with compute system designers, and benchmarking and error detection of machine learning solutions can be performed during the development phase.
 Tools will be published as open source.

-The MAELSTROM machine learning applications cover all important components of the workflow of weather and climate predictions including the processing of observations, the assimilation of observations to generate initial and reference conditions, model simulations, as well as post-processing of model data and the development of forecast products.
-For each application, benchmark datasets with up to 10 terabytes of data are published online for training and machine learning tool-developments.
-MAELSTROM machine learning solutions serve as a blueprint for a wide range of machine learning applications on supercomputers in the future.
+The MAELSTROM machine learning applications cover all important components of the workflow of W&C predictions including the processing of observations, the assimilation of observations to generate initial and reference conditions, model simulations, as well as post-processing of model data and the development of forecast products.
+For each application, benchmark datasets with many terabytes of data are published online for training and machine learning tool-developments.
+MAELSTROM machine learning solutions serve as a blueprint for a wide range of machine learning applications.

-- MAELSTROM datasets already comprise 16 TB of data which are documented and published, and are available for download via the internet.
+- MAELSTROM benchmark datasets comprise of 22 TB of data that are available for download online and well documented.

-- MAELSTROM scientists have already provided more than 30 presentations and published 13 papers.
+- MAELSTROM scientists have provided more than 71 presentations and published 41 papers.

-- We have designed a project webpage that provides access to all important information on the project https://www.maelstrom-eurohpc.eu/.
+- We have designed a project webpage that provides access to all important information on the project (https://www.maelstrom-eurohpc.eu/).
+Including a feature on Women in Science (https://www.maelstrom-eurohpc.eu/women-in-science) and an interactive fact sheet (https://www.maelstrom-eurohpc.eu/facts).

-MAELSTROM has contributed significantly to an improved understanding of how to design machine learning applications that are customised for the W&C domain with plenty of synergies created between the applications – e.g. between the downscaling application and the application investigating the use of crowed sourced data.
-This will, in the long term, allow for the design of improved weather and climate prediction systems.
-MAELSTROM has also established benchmark datasets and problems to describe machine learning workloads for the HPC community as well as new software tools that facilitate the training and inference of machine learning tools that will be used for the years to come, therefore making the W&C community more visible when designing the next generation of supercomputers.
-Finally, MAELSTROM has already generated insight into the main performance bottlenecks when using W&C machine learning applications on state-of-the-art compute system designs.
+MAELSTROM has contributed significantly to an improved understanding of how to design machine learning applications that are customised for the W&C domain with plenty of synergies created between the applications – e.g. between the downscaling application and the application investigating the use of crowd sourced data.
+This allowed for the design of improved weather and climate prediction systems that are already in pre-operational and operational use – in particular at ECMWF and MetNor.
+MAELSTROM has also established benchmark datasets and applications to describe machine learning workloads for the HPC community as well as new software tools that facilitate the training and inference of machine learning tools that will be used for the years to come, therefore making the W&C community more visible when designing the next generation of supercomputers.
+Finally, MAELSTROM has generated insight into the main performance bottlenecks when using W&C machine learning applications on state-of-the-art compute system designs.

 MAELSTROM co-design cycle